tillitis/dev-tillitis/hugo/content/tools/_index.md

 This will let you run client apps with `--port ./tkey-qemu-pty` and it will find the running emulator.

+### QEMU on macOS

+Note that on macOS you need to add `--speed 9600` on the client apps when you use the QEMU pty.

 ### Building QEMU

 If you want to build QEMU yourself, go to the `tk1` branch in our